Self-Directed IRA Prohibited Transactions

 Another prohibited transaction is the engagement of IRA funds with a disqualified person.
 The majority of Self-Directed IRA prohibited transaction rules pertain to transactions with disqualified persons.
 The reason that transactions with disqualified persons are prohibited is because the IRC views such dealings as suspicious, therefore should not be allowed.

-Below are the IRC provisions.
-Each of these rules fall under different Internal Revenue Code sections.
+Here are the following IRC provisions.
+Each of these rules fall under Internal Revenue Code sections.

 - Prohibiting IRAs from investing in life insurance contracts.